 If you put in the work to clarify roles and responsibilities you will save yourself and your studio a lot of time.
 People will know what they’re on the hook for and where everyone else fits in.
 A weak link at any point in this chain will make your car run like a Jaguar from the 80s, which is to say, unreliably.
 Honing roles and responsibilities will give your studiomates purpose, clear expectations and clearer deadlines.
 This allows you to operate more efficiently.
 What you do with the added time and headspace you gain is up to you.
 Take on more projects.
 Work on skill development.
 Rebuild a horribly unreliable Jaguar from the 80s.
 You choose.

 “Who are you looking at?” is a sneak peek at chapter seven of Run Studio Run, my book about the business side of running small creative studios.
-Get your copy and help support the first edition here.
+Get your copy from elialtman.com here.